sillypog/grunt-asset-packager/README.md

 When the task is run with NODE_ENV set to 'PRODUCTION', the javascript files will be concatenated and uglified into a single file named `common.js` and the `<script-package>` tag replaced by a single `<script>` tag including that file.

+Unprocessed files can also be included at any point using `<script-partial>` tags.

 ## Getting Started
 This plugin requires Grunt.